inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 As soon as we let it into production, we experienced fewer Celery issues.

 The most important thing is that the blast radius of any one downed API got smaller.
-It didn't have the knock on effect of overwhelming our Celery workers and blocking other code.
+It didn't have the knock-on effect of overwhelming our Celery workers and blocking other code.

 It's ironic how this thing that looked like nothing more than "good manners", like something that would benefit some external API but not us, turned out to be very much an act of self-defence for our app.
 It turned out to be crucial for our code and our resources.